Rupee continues winning streak as dollar plunges in interbank

 Business

-The Pakistani rupee (PKR) continues to gain ground in the interbank market as the US dollar lost Rs2.38 against the rupee and is being traded around Rs216.50.
+The Pakistani rupee (PKR) continues to gain ground in the interbank market as the US dollar lost Rs1.99 against the rupee and is being traded around Rs213.50.